 "Yeah, but you didn't see the pictures man, nothing I've seen can tear people apart like that, almost as if a force did it..."

-Dean flicked a glance to his brother, hands tight on the wheel as he took the next exit that would take them to Shell Springs, a rash of killings that were growing in radius just off one of the main camping sites in Indiana.
+Dean flicked a glance to his brother, hands tight on the wheel as he took the next exit that would take them to Shell Springs, to look into a rash of killings that were growing in radius just off one of the main camping sites in Indiana.

-"And decided to paint the trees red?"
-Dean nodded.
-"Yeah, could work.
-There's a gun in the glove, as soon as we get there we can check it, whatever it is, it's getting fried tonight."
+"Whatever...if it's deciding to paint the trees red with people.
+It's bad.
+As soon as we get there we can gank it, whatever it is.
+It's getting fried tonight."

 Sam frowned, face turning in surprise.